Cost and carat

 The final price of your ruby will be determined by many factors, including colour, carat, cut, clarity, treatment and origin.
 The right combination of these will ensure your gem’s long-term value remains steady and perhaps even increases over time.

 Large rubies are extremely rare and in limited supply.
 For this reason, carat weight will make the price of your gem increase exponentially.
-The price of a 10-carat sapphire is usually 100 times
+The price of a 10-carat ruby is usually 100 times

 that of a one-carat stone.
 Colour intensity